Ronny Kobo

 Ronny Kobo (born March 30, 1981) is an American fashion designer creator of the eponymous brand Torn by Ronny Kobo, Ronny Kobo, and Petersyn.
 Kobo is a resident of New York and recognized supporter of the arts.

+Ronny Kobo was born in Tel Aviv in 1981 and raised in Hong Kong, where her father had a denim manufacturing business.
+She holds a master degree in cultural anthropology and media from New York University.
+In 2019 she participated in the Paris Fashion Week.